stoeps13/connections-doc/source/user/communities/t_com_config_gallery.md

 Configure the Gallery to display content from community folders.

+!!! note
-**Note:** You cannot upload files to a community gallery.
+    You cannot upload files to a community gallery.
 Instead, you upload files and add files to community folders using the Files app and then use a gallery to view these files.
 For information on community files and folders, see [Organizing content in community files](community_files_manage_frame.md).

 1. To configure a gallery:
 2. Add the **Gallery** app to your community's Highlights page.
 For more information, see [Adding apps and widgets to the Highlights page](c_com_highlights_widgets.md).